 Addiction Recovery at Kemah Palms

-With numerous addiction treatment options in Houston, Kemah Palms can help you or someone you love stay on the right path—or even get there in the first place.
+With numerous addiction treatment options in South Houston, Kemah Palms can help you or someone you love stay on the right path—or even get there in the first place.
 We offer multiple levels of care, including:

 - Medical detox program